Minister of Religious Affairs (Bangladesh)

 The minister of religious affairs is the minister in charge of the Ministry of Religious Affairs of the government of Bangladesh.
 He is also the minister of all departments and agencies under the Ministry of Religious Affairs.
 Prior to 1980, religion-related matters were looked after first under the Ministry of Education and later under the Ministry of Sports, Culture and Religion.
 It started its journey on January 25, 1980 through separate ministries and ministers.
+During the time of caretaker government The minister of religion affairs is known as Adviser of religion affairs.

 List of officeholders

 Here are the names of all the ministers, advisors, state ministers and deputy ministers.